-When the Company holds debentures that are convertible into the issuer's equity shares at the Company's option, the equity conversion feature represents an embedded option written by the issuer on its equity shares.
+When the Company holds debentures that are convertible into an investee's shares, at the Company's option, the equity conversion feature represents an embedded option written by the investee on its shares.
 The convertible debenture is classified as FVTPL and recorded at fair value.